 Test and Trace Support payment

-The Government has announced the new Test and Trace Support payment for people on a low income who must self-isolate for 10 days, and cannot work from home during this period.
+The Test and Trace Support payment is available for people on a low income who must self-isolate for 10 days and cannot work from home during this period.

 To be eligible for the new Test and Trace Support Payment, you must:

-- Have been asked to self-isolate by NHS Test and Trace either because they’ve tested positive for coronavirus or have recently been in close contact with someone who has
+- Have been asked to self-isolate by NHS Test and Trace either because you’ve tested positive for coronavirus or have recently been in close contact with someone who has

 - Be employed or self-employed

 - Be unable to work from home and will lose income as a result